 in Navasota, TX, for Cub Scouts entering the first through fifth grade the following school year.

 The registration fee is $41.50 for the first Scout and $40 for each additional Scout.
 Adult and junior staff volunteers are $15.
 The registration fee includes a t-shirt, patch, program supplies, and a water bottle.
-An adult/guardian must register with a Tiger (1st grader).
+A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5 and Tigers (1st graders) are at camp.

 - Register before 3/15/18 and Scouts get a $5 discount.